ryjen/ryjen.github.io/content/post/schemaless-database-search.md

 The reasoning is frankly, because I am a hugely egoic when it comes to tech and think I can do something more lightweight or better.

+Anyway, do not quit your day job, as they say in the music industry!